-Open-Faced Sardine Melt - Tuna melt meets sardines in this surprisingly delicious sandwich - topped with a thin layer of tomatoes and cheese, then broiled until melty, crispy perfection!
+Tuna melt meets sardines in this surprisingly delicious canned sardine sandwich.
+It's topped with a thin layer of tomatoes and cheese, then broiled until melty, crispy perfection!

-If you've ever had a tuna melt, this is very similar in taste, only with sardines.
+If you've ever had a tuna melt, this is very similar in taste!

 I've been making this sandwich for years, but it was a special favorite of mine during my second and third pregnancies.
 My kids have even started requesting it, though they prefer it sans tomato.